Duke vs. Kansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Duke and its opponents have combined for 57.5 points -- this matchup's over/under -- only two times this year.
+- Duke has combined with its opponents to put up more than 57.5 points only two times this season.

-- The two teams combine to average 49.6 points per game, 7.9 less than the over/under in this contest.
+- Saturday's total is 7.9 points higher than the combined 49.6 PPG average of the two teams.

-- These two squads surrender a combined 59.7 points per game, 2.2 more than this contest's over/under.
+- The 59.7 points per game these two squads have allowed their opponents to score this season are 2.2 more than the 57.5 over/under in this contest.

-- Blue Devils games have an average total of 55.3 points this season, 2.2 fewer than Saturday's over/under.
+- The Blue Devils and their opponents score an average of 55.3 points per game, 2.2 fewer than Saturday's total.

-- The 57.5 over/under in this game is 7.0 points higher than the 50.5 average total in Jayhawks games this season.
+- In 2021, games involving the Jayhawks have averaged a total of 50.5 points, 7.0 fewer than this game's set over/under.

 Duke Stats and Trends